hoangduytran/blender-manual/manual/compositing/sidebar.rst

    which will become the next preview in the backdrop.
    :kbd:`Ctrl-Alt-B` discards the region back to a full preview.
    This is only a preview option, final compositing during a render ignores this region.

-.. _bpy.types.SpaceNodeEditor.use_auto_render:

-Auto Render
-   Re-render and composite changed layer when edits to the 3D scene are made.